 For parents with children in Primary 5 and below, you still have plenty of time to consider if the Direct School Admission (DSA) is a route you would like your child to pursue.
-You can read this series of blog posts by a mother of two for a quick overview of the DSA process, and a comprehensive overview in a document prepared by a local primary school.
-You can also read this account from a mother, whose daughter was accepted into her “dream school” via the DSA in 2014.
+For an overview of the DSA process, refer to the Ministry of Education’s DSA guide.

 Tip #1: Weigh the time investment against your child’s abilities.

 “Plan ahead for your DSA.
 Normally, secondary schools will have their open house in May.
 Interested pupils are to submit their DSA application in June and early July.
 Selection tests and interviews are carried out mainly in July.
 Pupils receive their DSA results in early to mid-August.
 Pupils need to decide by the end of August if they will accept the DSA offer.

 At the same time, primary schools start their revision for the PSLE in July.
 Pupils will take the prelims in mid-August.
 By end of August, prelim results are made known, and pupils will have only three more weeks to prepare for the final PSLE exams.